Jay Jacobs (athletic director)

-Jay Jacobs is the current executive associate athletics director for external affairs for the Florida Gators and the former director of athletics for the Auburn Tigers athletic department.
+Jay Jacobs is an American college athletics director who most recently served as the executive associate athletics director for external affairs for the Florida Gators and was the former director of athletics for the Auburn Tigers athletic department from 2004 to 2017.
 He was named Auburn's 14th director of athletics on December 22, 2004, after working in almost every area of the Auburn athletic department for the previous 20 years.
 Jacobs announced on November 3, 2017 that he would step down effective June 1, 2018, and a replacement was announced and hired in January 2018.